akeyess/Cirriculum_Vitae/README.md

 - ***California State University, Stanislaus, 2021***
   ***Spring.
 "Experimental Methods and Design"***

-  - ***Research proposal*** investigating the question "*Does the duration of a life sentence impact a prisoner’s level of depression*?". ***Stratified sampling*** would be introduced to 4 prisons, collecting 400 applicants total.
+  - ***Research proposal*** investigating "*Does the duration of a life sentence impact a prisoner’s level of depression*?". ***Stratified sampling*** would be introduced to 4 prisons, collecting 400 applicants.
 A randomizer bot chooses 100 participants from each prison, collecting an equal amount in four sentence-length groups: *0-9 years, 10-19 years, 20-29 years, and life sentence*.
 A 20 item self-report inventory measures symptoms of depression and severity of depression.
 The inventory will be adapted from the *Beck Depression Inventory (BDI) and the Beck Hopelessness Scale*.
 For inferential statistics, an ***analysis of variance (ANOVA)*** will determine if effects from length of incarceration on depression levels exists.
 If the ANOVA is significant, a ***Tukey post hoc test*** will determine differences between the groups.
 To conclude a relationship between incarceration and depression, ***a regression line and correlational test*** will find out the strength of correlation.
 A ***t-test*** will be run on the assessment results to evaluate if a significant difference exists between our participants, incarcerated individuals, and the general public, individuals not currently incarcerated.

       ***-EXPERIENCE-*** *Hypothesis Formation - Research Design - Create Measures for Variables - Statistical Tests of Significance - Remote Group-Work*